alepereiraciandt/tc-shell/io_redirections_and_filters/README.md

 feat: 18-letteronly - Script that displays all lines of the file /etc/ssh/sshd_config starting with a letter

 feat: 19-AZ - Script that replaces all characters A and C from a given input and output Z and e respectively

+feat: 20-hiago - Script that removes all letter C and c from a given input